FlorianSW/server-donation-tool/docs/packages-and-perks.md

 * **name**: The name of the perk as shown to the donator in various views: The package selection view when a donation starts, as well as on the PayPal receipt.
 * **description**: An optional freetext field which may contain additional information for your donators about this package.
+* **image**: An optional image name, which needs to be relative to the src/assets/custom/ directory.
+Put the image there and then name it here.
 * **subscription**: When set, will enable this package to be subscribed to by a donator.
 See [the subscriptions documentation](./subscriptions.md) for more detailed information.
 * **payment**: An optional object with additional information for the payment provider (e.g. PayPal):
     * **name**: Use this name instead of the package name (which is the default) on the payment providers statement and checkout pages.